 Overall, the International Roadcheck is established by the Commercial Vehicle Safety Alliance and runs throughout all of the jurisdictions the CVSA has power over.
 This includes: multiple cities, states, provinces, and territories in Canada, Mexico, and the United States.
 Each inspector will be running Level I and Level V checks, and will have the power to shut down a truck or the driver themselves.
 The data compiled during the Roadcheck will be used to help improve driver and commercial driving safety.

-If you are in need of moving equipment like bulldozers, a prized Lamborghini, or a beat up clunker, we at SAC are more than capable of handling and walking you through the entire process.
-If you are interested, contact a SAC representative today to get started!
+If you are in need of moving equipment like bulldozers, a prized Lamborghini, or a beat up clunker, we at Ship A Car are more than capable of handling and walking you through the entire process.
+If you are interested, contact a Ship A Car representative today to get started!